-Submissions may be submitted in person or by mail.
+Submissions may be submitted in person, by mail or e-mail.
 However, any submission consisting of more than 25 parcels must be submitted electronically (e-mail or on disk) in Access, Excel, or CSV format.
 The electronic submission MUST include parcel, tax year, bid percent, and amount.